pidg3/FEND-P5-EdinburghMap/README.md

 ## Notes and credits

 * I had to remove the initial dozen or so commits from the history.
-* PHP code to call Yelp API courtesy of: https://github.com/Yelp/yelp-api/tree/master/v2/php
-* PHP code to call Twitter API courtesy of: https://github.com/J7mbo/twitter-api-php
+* oauth-signatures for Yelp calls: https://github.com/bettiolo/oauth-signature-js